hucebot/prescyent/docs/get_started.md

 ## Predictors
 The trajectory prediction methods are organized as Predictor classes.
 For example, the MlpPredictor class is the implementation of a configurable MLP as a baseline for the task of Trajectory prediction.
-Relying on the PytorchLightning Framework, it instantiates or load an existing torch Module, with a generic predictor wrapper for saving, loading, iterations over a sample and logging.
+Relying on the PytorchLightning Framework, it instantiates or load an existing torch Module, with a generic predictor wrapper for saving, loading, iterations over a trajectory and logging.
 Feel free to add some new predictor implementations following the example of this simple class, inheriting at least from the BasePredictor class.

 ## Evaluator